MASILab/pyPheWAS/docs/prowas_tools.rst

    the effect of each ProCode is positive (+) or negative (-).
 2. *Log Odds Plot*: This view compares effect size across ProCodes.
 The log odds of each ProCode and its confidence interval are plotted on the horizontal axis, with ProCodes presented along the vertical axis.
-If ``ProWAS_label = "plot"``\ , ProCode labels are displayed directly on the plot next to their markers.
-If ``ProWAS_label = "axis"``\ , ProCodes are displayed outside of the axes, along the left edge.
+If ``prowas_label = "plot"``\ , ProCode labels are displayed directly on the plot next to their markers.
+If ``prowas_label = "axis"``\ , ProCodes are displayed outside of the axes, along the left edge.
 3. *Volcano Plot*: This view compares statistical significance and effect size across all ProCodes.
 The log odds of each ProCode is plotted along the horizontal axis, with -log\ :sub:`10`\ (p) along the vertical axis.
    ProCodes are colored according to significance level (Not significant, FDR, Bonferroni).

-In both the Manhattan and Log Odds plots:

-* ProCode markers are colored and sorted according to 18 general categories (mostly organ systems and disease groups, e.g. “circulatory system” and “mental disorders”).
-* Only ProCodes which are significant after the chosen multiple comparisons correction is applied are included.
+In both the Manhattan and Log Odds plots only ProCodes which are significant after the chosen multiple comparisons correction is applied are included.

 Required Arguments:
  * ``--statfile``:		Name of the output regressions file from **pyProwasModel**